frederic-perez/AmE-dictionary/data/dictionary.md

 __Los Angelino__
 __lose it__ _idiom_
 __lose your train of thought__ _idiom_ To forget what you were talking or thinking about.
-__loss one's marbles__ _idiom_ To be or become mentally deficient, incompetent, or deranged; to become of unsound mind. _They were losing their marbles._
+__loss one’s marbles__ _idiom_ To be or become mentally deficient, incompetent, or deranged; to become of unsound mind. _They were losing their marbles._
 __lost count__ _v_ Simple past tense and past participle of lose count.
 __lothario__ _The second verse of_ You're So Vain _is about one-time Hollywood lothario Warren Beatty._
 __lotto__ _n_ Lottery.